galterdatalab/foundations-sequence-similarity/Exercise1-MysteryNucleotide.md

 * **Algorithm Parameters**
   * Click on the "+" by Algorithm parameters to expand this section.
   * You can select more target hits, change the match/mismatch and gap penalties, filter out low-complexity regions, and mask repeats.
+    * Match, mismatch scores - set at 2 and -3 for blastn or discontiguous megablast but matches are lower and the mismatches higher (eg. 1,-2) for megablast.
+This reflects a ratio:  a ratio of 0.5 (1,-2) is best for 95% conserved sequences, so is used for megablast, while the ratio of 0.66 (2,-3) is used for the less conserved searches in blastn and discontiguous megablast.
+    * Gap costs - linear for megablast and based on the match and mismatch scores, so gap costs will compound as the gaps are found and extended.
+For all other nucleotide BLASTs, the gap opening cost is 5, and the cost to extend a gap is 2.
+If you are doing a search across a number of species, you may want to reduce the existence and extension costs, to assign less penalty to gaps.
+If you want your sequences to be as similar as possible, select higher numbers for both existence and extension gap costs.
   * For some experiments, I do alter these defaults.
 They are set to provide the best overall results for most sequence searches, but if you are searching with a novel sequence you have discovered, you may want to alter some of the scoring criteria to be less stringent for matches and gaps.
+You will also want to set less stringent criteria for molecules that you expect have undergone some evolutionary changes over time.

 ### Helpful: Click the checkbox for "Show results in a new window".
 I like doing this, because I can look at my settings, then my results, and decide what I need to change if my initial results were not satisfying.